xiaolongw1223/Knowledge-driven-stochastic-modeling/README.md

 - Construct models constrained by drillholes, outcrop contacts, and geological diagrams
 - Impose constraints individually or jointly
 - Quantify uncertainty of the constructed models
-- Simulate gravity and magnetic data for the constructed models using [SimPEG](https://simpeg.xyz/)
+- Simulate gravity and magnetic data for the constructed models using [SimPEG](https://simpeg.xyz/) (on-going)
 - Falsify geological hypotheses (on-going)

 ## Usage